 Serving it

 - Room temperature: unless it's a hot space, this is a good temperature to serve this pie.
-The flavors are sharper, in my opinion, you can taste them better.
+The flavors are sharper, in my opinion, and you can taste them better.

-Kitchen notes
+Kitchen Notes

 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.

 - Baking time: consider that all ovens and pans are different, even if they look similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
 You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.

 - Balance: make sure the amount of lime juice and zest balance the extreme sweetness of the condensed milk.
 This pie needs to have a strong citrus flavor.
 Not make you pucker, but if you taste it and it's all sweet condensed milk flavor it's no good.
 So I use a whole cup of citrus juice.
 If limes are not in season you might want to add some lemon juice and/or zest.
 I know it's not exactly lime pie per se, but it will be so good you won't even care.